Allen Stanford: Cricket

 Stanford created and funded the Stanford 20/20 cricket tournament in the West Indies, for which he built his own ground in Antigua.
 The first Stanford 20/20 Cricket Tournament was held in July and August 2006 where Guyana took 1st place defeating Trinidad and Tobago in the final.
-The second tournament took place in January and February 2008 with a global television audience of 300 million.
+The second tournament occurred in January and February 2008 with a global television audience of 300 million.
 Trinidad and Tobago took first place and with it the US $280,000 Stanford Super Series prize after defeating Middlesex on October 27, 2008.

 In June 2008, Stanford and the England and Wales Cricket Board (ECB) signed a deal for five Twenty20 internationals between England and a West Indies all-star XI, with a total prize fund of £12.27 million (US$20 million) to be awarded to the team that won the Championship.
 It was the largest prize ever offered to a team for a single tournament.
 This was in jeopardy after a row with Digicel, the sponsors of the West Indies cricket team, who were unhappy about sponsorship of the event.
 Eventually, the dispute was sorted out and the championship was won by Stanford Superstars, who defeated the England team by 10 wickets.

 On February 17, 2009, when news of the fraud investigation became public, the ECB and WICB withdrew from talks with Stanford on sponsorship.
 On February 20, 2009, the ECB announced it had severed its ties with Stanford and cancelled all contracts with him.